WaiveCar/Ijiraq/Products/Oliver/readme.md

-For small businesses
-who are dissatisfied with social media managemtn solutions Our product is a
-Unlike
-Our product
+For businesses with under 20 employees who are dissatisfied with the time, cost and expertise required to do social media and marketing management, Oliver is a content amplifier and distributor that uses existing presence as content sources.
+Unlike buffer, zoho or hootsuite, our product doesn't require anyone to be steering the ship.

 ---
 Schedulers